Clancey/vscode-comet/README.md

 * Create an extension pack that bundles together multiple extensions to create the full experience (C#, new Xamarin extension, etc.)
 * Create a landing page experience for new Xamarin projects that provides helpful links and UI instructional overlay

-All the above experiences should work on both Windows and Mac
+All the above experiences should work in VS Code on both Windows and Mac

 **Debug experience**

 * Build and launch the app on the emulator
 * Locals, Stacks, breakpoints, etc.
+* Support both Android & iOS